Caramelized Onions

 Directions

-- Slice the onion thinly and as uniformly as possible, so that all of the onions cook evenly.
-Break apart the slices with your fingers.
+- Slice the onion thinly and as uniformly as possible so that all of the onions cook evenly.

-- Ideally, use a heavy bottomed pan for this recipe, as it ensures the most even heat distribution.
-Add the oil to the pan on medium-high heat.
-When the oil is hot, drop the heat to medium and add the onions.
-Add as much onion as fits in a single layer in the pan, but try not to overfill.
+- Add the oil to a heavy-bottomed pan on medium-high heat.
+When the oil is hot, drop the heat to medium* and add the onions.
+Add as many onions as fits in a single layer in the pan, but try not to overfill.

-- If the pan is looking very caramelized on the bottom, consider adding the water, only if needed, to deglaze the pan.
+- If the pan is looking very caramelized on the bottom, consider adding a splash of water, only if needed, to deglaze the pan.

-- When all the onions are golden and cooked through, remove from the heat, and enjoy!
+- When the onions are golden, remove them from the heat and enjoy!

 Notes